 The best real estate websites for agents have clear CTAs that stand out visually.
 That’s a trend you should consider mimicking.

-Real Estate Website Agent Commonality #7: An “About” Page
+Real Estate Agent Websites: Commonality #7 Write a Great “About” Page

 It seems like a no-brainer.
 Still, some real estate agents forget to include an “About” page on their website.

 However, as you might’ve guessed, the best in the business don’t.